Udemy

 Who this course is for:

-• The course is for anyone looking to make a pivot in 2026, jump back into the workforce or invest in skills to future-proof their career.
+• The course is for anyone looking to make a pivot, jump back into the workforce or invest in skills to future-proof their career.

 • The course is for anyone who is curious and wants to understand how our world is changing and the new technologies and other forces driving change.